MateoTomaszeuski/Spring2025-FinalProject/notion/cloud_mobile/submissions/weekly2/weekly2.md

 * **Description:**
   - The MAUI project gets recognized as a class library when `dotnet test` gets run in the pipeline.
 It always results in a failing test, failing the pipeline.
 * **Attempts To Fix:**
   - Looked for a docker image that could be used to run the tests correctly.
 Most of them were for the Windows OS, but we found one for Linux.
-To be continued...
 * **Solution:**
-  - lorem
+  - Escalated to Alex, who confirmed that we should separate our viewmodel logic into a shared project and test that instead of the MAUI project.

 #### 5. Controller Routing